ostafford/holbertonschool-shell/basics/README.md

 	- the `$HOME` uses the variable environement method. eg `cd $HOME`.

 ## 3-listfiles
-the `ls -l` comman will display current directory contents in a long format.
+the `ls -l` command will display current directory contents in a long format.

+## 4-listmorefiles
+the `ls -la` command will display current directory contents, including hidden files (starting with `.` ).
+Use the long format.